FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/README.rst

 Installation
 ------------

+These installation instructions are for redhat.
+Other operating systems may have other package managers (instead of yum and pip).

 As a one-time step on each rla tool server, run these commands to install Python's "pip" command for installing packages and the necessary dependencies.